 The best Maui hikes!
-From sunset ascents to the highest peak on the island and lush rainforests on the coast.
+From sunset ascents to lush rainforests – this is your full guide to hiking in Maui.

-These are my 16 favorite Maui hikes as well as a few practical tips for your trip and a look at the best spots to stay around the island.
-I'm sure you'll fall in love with Maui's nature as much as I did!
+In this Maui hiking guide, you’ll find my picks for the 15 best Maui hikes, as well as a few practical tips for your trip and a look at the best spots to stay around the island.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.